Nishantkumar7/To-Do-List/README.md

 - **Edit tasks**: Modify existing tasks.
 - **Toggle task completion**: Mark tasks as completed or not.
 - **Delete tasks**: Remove tasks from the list.
-- **Responsive design**: The app is built with responsiveness in mind, ensuring a smooth experience across all devices.

 ## Technologies Used